Psilocybin Facilitator Training: Myths & Misunderstood

 The reality:

-Oregon facilitators are trained in non-directive facilitation.
-This means they do not interpret experiences, diagnose conditions, or provide psychotherapy.
-Their role is to ensure safety, support preparation and integration, and hold space without influencing the client’s internal process.
+The Oregon facilitators are trained in the non-directive facilitation.
+This implies that they do not process experiences, diagnose and offer psychotherapy.
+They are supposed to provide safety, facilitate preparation and integration, and space without interfering with the internal process of the client.

 Myth 2: You Need a Medical or Psychology Degree to Enroll